hooliuyu/hooliuyu.github.io/_posts/2013/2013-08-14-newfriend.md

 - New Friend

 ---
-if I get a ne friend
+If I get a  friend

-I Will give him(her) all my heart
+I will give him(her) all my heart